versia-pub/docs/docs/federation/endpoints.md

 # Federation

-This section elucidates how federation operates within Lysand.
+This section explains how federation operates within Lysand.

 Lysand's federation is built upon the HTTP stack.
 Servers interact with each other by exchanging HTTP requests.